Houston vs. Temple NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Houston and its opponents have combined to score more than 55.5 points in four of nine games this season.
+- Houston and its opponents have combined to put up more than 53.5 points in six of nine games this season.

-- Temple's games have gone over 55.5 points in three of eight chances this season.
+- Temple's games have gone over 53.5 points in four of eight chances this season.

-- The combined points per game average of the two teams, 57.3, is 1.8 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 57.3, is 3.8 points greater than Saturday's over/under.

-- This contest's over/under is 3.5 points lower than the 59 these two squads combine to give up per game in 2021.
+- The 59 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 53.5 over/under in this contest.

-- The average total in Cougars games this season is 55.4, 0.1 points fewer than Saturday's total of 55.5 .
+- The Cougars and their opponents have scored an average of 55.4 points per game in 2021, 1.9 more than Saturday's total.

 Houston Stats and Trends

-- Houston's games this year have eclipsed the over/under six times in nine opportunities (66.7%).
+- Houston's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- Houston is 5-1 against the spread and 6-0 overall in games when it records more than 36.8 points.
+- Houston is 5-1 against the spread and 6-0 overall this season when the team notches more than 36.8 points.

-- In games that Houston amasses over 390.2 yards, the team is 5-1 against the spread and 6-0 overall.
+- In games that Houston picks up over 390.2 yards, the team is 5-1 against the spread and 6-0 overall.

 - The Cougars have turned the ball over eight times this season, three fewer than the Owls have forced (11).